dhmay/param-medic/README.md

 # param-medic
 Param-Medic breathes new life into MS/MS database searches by optimizing search parameter settings for your data.

+## Installation:

+Param-Medic requires Python 2.7.
+It will not install properly in Python 3.X.
+There are two ways to install Param-Medic:

+1. Using PyPi: type "pip install param-medic"
+2. Download the Param-Medic source and run the setup script from the param-medic directory.
+This requires two commands:
+  * python setup.py build
+  * python setup.py install

 ## Usage:

 param-medic [--options] \<spectra file\>+